makcedward/nlpaug/README.md

 ## Recent Changes

 **BETA** Aug 7, 2019
-- Add new augmenter (CropAug, LoudnessAug, MaskAug
+- Add new augmenter (CropAug, LoudnessAug, MaskAug)
+- QwertyAug is deprecated.
+Change to use KeyboardAug
+- Remove StopWordsAug.
+It will be replaced by RandomWordAug

 **0.0.6** Jul 29, 2019:
 - Added new augmenter [TF-IDF based word replacement augmenter](https://arxiv.org/pdf/1904.12848.pdf)(TfIdfAug)